VidhiDoshi123/CS527-Mutation-Testing/README.md

 1. Clone the repository.
 2. Run mvn test, to verify the code is in its original state.
 2. Run CodeModifierTest.java file.
-3. Run mvn surefire:test
+3. Run mvn surefire:test.
-4. Run  mvn surefire-report:report-only , to generate the report
+4. Run  mvn surefire-report:report-only , to generate the report.